-More than one billion people worldwide suffer from chronic hunger, and without a substantial increase in the global food supply, the number of food insecure people is projected to increase.
-Ukraine’s fertile soil and large land resources have the potential to contribute significantly towards feeding a world that, according to the United Nations, will need to produce 70 percent more food by 2050.
-USAID is helping Ukraine reclaim its “breadbasket” role in the world and catalyze broad-based economic growth by supporting development of a stable, market-oriented policy environment; stimulating agricultural finance; and promoting more effective market infrastructure for small and medium producers.
-USAID is also supporting development of effective agricultural and property rights policies, building international market channels and establishing financing mechanisms for small and medium producers.
+More than one billion people worldwide suffer from chronic hunger, and projections indicate that, without a substantial increase in the global food supply, the number of food insecure people will continue to increase.
+Ukraine’s robust agricultural endowment could help feed a world that the United Nations forecasts to require 70 percent more food by 2050.
+USAID helps Ukraine reclaim its “breadbasket” status and catalyze broad-based economic growth by constructing a stable, market-oriented policy environment; stimulating agricultural finance; and promoting more effective market infrastructure for small and medium producers.
+USAID promotes effective agricultural and property rights policies, international market channels, and financing mechanisms for small and medium producers.

 Agrarian Markets Development Institute

 This USAID two-year project works to refurbish water infrastructure systems and improve water supply for rural residents, as well as to agricultural production in selected communities in Kherson Oblast.
 Specifically, this project seeks to enhance the potential of pilot communities to ramp up irrigated high-value crop production and increase yields; mobilize and establish community commitment and engagement in water resource management; provide access to improved community-owned infrastructure; create sustainable community ownership of stable water resources and management (water management cooperative as a member of public private partnership); and develop and implement sustainable financing for water systems that can be replicated.